Your Top Biodiversity Net Gain FAQs and Our Simple, Straightforward Answers

 What are the BNG exemptions?

-What does the BNG condition assessment consist of?
+What does the BNG assessment consist of?

 How much should I expect to pay for a BNG assessment?

-How much does a biodiversity net gain plan cost?
+How much does a BNG plan cost?

 How long does it take to produce a biodiversity net gain plan?